Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/entries-to-activecampaign/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">ActiveCampaign Forms</a>.
 Let your form pull double duty as a payment form, post creation form, email form, user registration form, and an ActiveCampaign integration.
 * <a href="https://formidableforms.com/features/form-entries-to-hubspot/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">HubSpot Forms</a>.
 Route lead form data from your WordPress forms to HubSpot CRM.
 * <a href="https://formidableforms.com/features/twilio-sms-form-notifications/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Twilio for SMS Forms</a>.
 Collect votes and poll responses via SMS text or send SMS notifications when form entries are submitted.
 Get notified instantly when an important payment form is completed, and let your form leads know you received their message.
 * <a href="https://formidableforms.com/features/wpml-translated-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WPML Multilingual Forms</a>.
-Translate your WordPress forms into multiple languages using our integrated multilingual forms plugin.
+Translate your WordPress forms into multiple languages using our integrated multilingual forms.
 * <a href="https://formidableforms.com/features/polylang-multilingual-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Polylang Multilingual Forms</a>.
 Get the form creator with Polylang bilingual or multilingual contact forms.
 Use the form builder to make your form, then translate it without duplicate forms.
 * <a href="https://formidableforms.com/features/form-entry-routing-with-zapier/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Zapier Forms</a>.
 Connect with hundreds of different applications through Zapier.
 Insert a new row in a Google docs spreadsheet, post on Twitter, or upload a Dropbox file from a calculator form, payment form, and more.
 With Zapier, you have the option to trigger thousands of actions from a lead form, quote form, quiz form, and other online forms.
 * <a href="https://formidableforms.com/features/bootstrap-form-styling/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Bootstrap Form Styles</a>.
 Instantly add Bootstrap form styling to survey forms and advanced forms.